lucasepe/locker/README.md

 Store secrets on your local file system.

-A locker is a store on your file system (built on top of the amazing [bbolt](https://github.com/etcd-io/bbolt)).
+A Locker is a store on your file system (built on top of the amazing [bbolt](https://github.com/etcd-io/bbolt)).

 - create as many lockers as you need